 Staff following guidance around social distancing, respiratory and hand hygiene measures, the correct wearing of PPE and ventilation.

 Maintained a high level of stock for PPE, cleaning and decontamination items.

 Using Covid-19 testing available to ensuring staff have three tests a week and residents are tested once a month.

 We have introduced protocols to support family visits that are as safe and enjoyable as possible for all involved whilst complying with Government guidance, and are continuing to invest in new technologies, computer tablets to maintain family connections.

-New residents will not be admitted until March 2021.
-Residents that have been admitted to hospital and returning home must have a test within 48 hours of admission and show proof of a negative result before returning to the home.
-Returning residents are cared for in their rooms for 14 days to reduce the risk of new cases coming into the home
+New residents or residents that have been admitted to hospital and returning home must have a test within 48 hours of admission and show proof of a negative result before returning to the home.
+Returning residents are cared for in their rooms for 14 days to reduce the risk of new cases coming into the home.

 Staff have undergone infection prevention control training and specific training in relation to Covid-19.
 Staff have received infection control training updates from the community nurses.